bjornmeansbear/sentence-a-day/essayExperiment/DI200-StructuredCreativity-Fall26-Syllabus.md

 Not a dedicated unit — there isn't room in sixteen weeks for a full sustainability module — but worth touching deliberately at the points where it's already almost present, rather than leaving it as an accident.

-- **Already built in as a project brief.** "Sustainability & resource systems" (linen/towel reuse, food waste, energy, single-use amenities) is already one of the six example briefs above — some teams may pick it directly.
+- **Already built in as a project brief.** "Sustainability & resource systems" (linen/towel reuse, food waste, energy, single-use amenities) is already one of the seven example briefs above — some teams may pick it directly.
 - **Materials circularity in prototyping (Wk4, 7, 9).** Cardboard and balsa wood are already the default prototyping materials for reasons of speed and cost — worth one explicit line noting that's also a circularity choice, not just a cheap one: reclaimed cardboard has minimal embodied energy and is genuinely recyclable or compostable at end of life, unlike foam board or 3D-printed plastic.
 A "sacrificial" prototype that gets thrown away matters more, and costs less to throw away, when the material itself is low-impact.
 - **Already half-built into the standing questions.** Wk9–13's repeated prompt list already includes "what are the sustainability questions? materials? energy?" — the gap wasn't the content, it was naming it as a deliberate thread instead of a stray bullet buried in a longer list.
 - **Further-reading pointers, not assigned:** SUX (Sustainable UX Network), Design Council's "Skills for Planet," and a piece on "Zoöp Futures" (organizational cooperation between humans and more-than-humans) — all already surfaced from the Are.na channel.
 Good to have on hand if a student's project heads this direction on its own; no need to build a lecture around them unless one does.